okteto/python-openfaas/README.md

 > `okteto down` will restore your function to the state before we started developing.

-Finally, run `faas-cli up` one more time to build and deploy the final version of the function.
+Finally, run `faas-cli up` one more time to build and deploy the final version of your function.

 ```console
 $ cd ..